opengisch/QField/SECURITY.md

 ## Reporting a Vulnerability

-At OPENGIS.ch we take security very seriously, if you found a vunnerability, please get in touch with security@qfield.org.
+At OPENGIS.ch we take security very seriously, if you found a vulnerability, please get in touch with security@qfield.org.

 We'll get back at you as soon as possible after analising your report.